dankamongmen/notcurses/README.md

 To watch the bitchin' demo, run `./notcurses-demo -p ../data`.
 More details can be found on the `notcurses-demo(1)` man page.

+This does not install the Python or Rust wrappers.

 #### Build options

 To set the C compiler, export `CC`.
 To set the C++ compiler, export `CXX`.
 The